 Whether you put off the job search too long or are a victim of the economy, there are still plenty of ways for college bound students to have a productive summer.

 A busy fall during application season is unavoidable, but pacing yourself starting this summer can ease the stress and still allow you to enjoy your senior year.

 - Be a researcher.
-A realistic goal is to have a finalized list of colleges for application by August 1st when the Common App and many others will go online.
+A realistic goal is to have a finalized list of colleges for application by August 1st when the Common App and many others will roll over to the current year.
 Starting your search on the web is great and you’ll likely need to schedule some visits.
 Don’t feel like you need to visit every school before application.
 It’s okay to do spring visits once you have admission decisions and final aid packages.

 - Apply for scholarships.
 In addition to scholarships awarded by the colleges, there are many private scholarships available as well.
 Fast Web is a great starting point.
 Just be sure to set-up an alternate email address for scholarships only.
 Make it your goal to apply to one scholarship per week.

 - Create your testing timeline.
-By charting a course for ACT and/or SAT testing, you’ll avoid many of the pitfalls made by last minute decisions.
-We gave some great tips for doing so in a previous LEAP post.
+By charting a course for ACT and/or SAT testing, you’ll avoid many of the pitfalls made by last-minute decisions.
+We gave some great tips for doing so another post.

 - Apply for scholarships.
 It’s not too early!
 See the tip for seniors.